Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 - consider extracting preamble model to commons (TODOs left in `assert/objectassert/gen/model.go` and in `assert/objectparametersassert/gen/model.go`)
 - get a runtime name for the assertion creator (TODOs left in `assert/objectparametersassert/gen/model.go`)
 - use a better definition for each objet's snowflake parameters (TODO left in `assert/objectparametersassert/gen/main/main.go`)
+- add possibility to have enums generated in config builders (TODO left in `config/model/warehouse_model_ext.go`)